SciLifeLab/courses/ngsintro/1910/labs/loops_lab.md

 {% highlight bash %}# load the modules needed for samtools module load bioinfo-tools samtools/1.3

+# move to the sam files directory to start with.
+cd sam

 # use ls to get the list to iterate over.
-# You have to be standing in the correct directory for the script to work
 for file in *.sam;
 do
     # check if the intended output file doesn't already exists